BrenoFariasdaSilva/GoDot/README.md

   - [License](#license)
     - [Apache License 2.0](#apache-license-20)

 ## Introduction

-Welcome to GoDot., a curated collection of my game development endeavors using the Godot Engine.
+Welcome to GoDot, a curated collection of my game development endeavors using the Godot Engine.
 This repository serves as a living portfolio, featuring a diverse array of games, experiments, and prototypes that I've developed.
 Ranging from simple 2D puzzles to complex 3D adventures, each game represents a step in my ongoing journey to master the art and science of game development.

 ## Requirements